xalaida/laravel-geonames/README.md

 php artisan vendor:publish --tag=geonames-seeders
 ```

-After publishing the seeders, make sure that you have specified those classes in the config file by the `geonames.seeders` path.
+> After publishing the seeders, make sure that you have specified those classes in the "geonames" config file.

 #### Custom seeders